freqtrade/freqtrade/docs/recursive-analysis.md

 | rsi_14       | 24.141% | -0.876% | 0.070% | 0.007% | -0.000% | -0.000% | -      |
 ```

-The numbers at the header indicates different `startup_candle_count` used in the analysis.
-The numbers in the table indicates how much varied are they compared to the benchmark value.
+The column headers indicate the different `startup_candle_count` used in the analysis.
+The values in the table indicate the variance of the backtested indicators compared to the benchmark value.

-`nan%` means the value of that indicator can't be calculated due to lack of data.
-In this example, you can't calculate rsi with length of 30 with just 21 (1 current candle + 20 startup candles) data.
+`nan%` means the value of that indicator cannot be calculated due to lack of data.
+In this example, you cannot calculate RSI with length 30 with just 21 candles (1 current candle + 20 startup candles).

-Important thing to note, we can't tell you which `startup_candle_count` to use because it depends on each users' preference on how much variance is small enough in their opinion to not have any effect on entries and/or exits.
+Users should assess the table per indicator to decide if the specified `startup_candle_count` results in a sufficiently small variance so that the indicator does not have any effect on entries and/or exits.

-Aiming for zero variance (shown by `-` value) might not be the best option, because some indicators might requires you to use a very long startup to have zero variance.
+As such, aiming for absolute zero variance (shown by `-` value) might not be the best option, because some indicators might require you to use such a long `startup_candle_count` to have zero variance.

 ## Caveats